 Pandas is the Python library for tabular data manipulation.
-It’s built on top of NumPy and provides a structure called a DataFrame — essentially a table with rows and columns, with column names that act as labels.
-A DataFrame is mentally a spreadsheet living inside a Python program.
+It’s built on top of NumPy and provides a structure called a DataFrame, a table with rows and columns where column names act as labels.
+Think of a DataFrame as a spreadsheet living inside a Python program.

 The conventional import: